NICHD-BSPC/multiome-wf/workflow/config/README.rst

 ``aggregates.tsv``
 ------------------

-The aggregates table is used to map library barcode labels to library IDs in aggregated input files.
+The aggregates table is optional and  used to map library barcode labels to library IDs in aggregated input files.
 The aggregated input contains multiple biological replicates, which can be generated using ``cellranger-arc aggr`` (multiome), ``cellranger-atac aggr`` (scATAC-seq), or ``cellranger aggr`` (scRNA-seq).
-This table consists of the following columns:
+This table consists of the following
+columns:

 - ``sample``: Unique accession/ID.
 Letters/numbers, underscores, dashes